eProsima/Integration-Service/README.md

   * `request_type`: The service request type.
-This type must be defined in the `types` section of the YAML configuration file, or must be loaded by means of a `Middleware Interface Extension` file by any of the middleware plugins involved in the communication process.
+This type must be defined in the `types` section of the YAML configuration file, or must be loaded by means of a `Middleware Interface Extension` file by any of the middleware plugins, or *System Handles*, involved in the communication process.

   * `reply_type`: The service reply type.
-This type must be defined in the `types` section of the YAML configuration file, or must be loaded by means of a `Middleware Interface Extension` file by any of the middleware plugins involved in the communication process.
+This type must be defined in the `types` section of the YAML configuration file, or must be loaded by means of a `Middleware Interface Extension` file by any of the middleware plugins, or *System Handles*, involved in the communication process.

   * `route`: Communication bridge to be used for this service.
-The route must be defined in the `routes` section described above and must be a route composed of a *server* and one or more *clients*.
+The route must be one among those defined in the `routes` section described above and must be a route composed of a *server* and one or more *clients*.

   * `remap` *(optional):* Allows to establish equivalences between the **service** name (*topic* field) and its **request and reply type**, for any of the middlewares defined in the used route.
-    This means that the service name and types names may vary in each user application endpoint that is desired to be bridged, but, as long as the type definition is equivalent, the communication will still be possible.
+    This means that the service name and types names may vary in each user application endpoint that is being bridged, but, as long as the type definition is equivalent, the communication will still be possible.
   </details>

-Finally, it is important to remark that both the `services` and `topics` sections are not mandatory, meaning that an *Integration Service* instance can be launched only for publication/subscription bridging, or solely to perform service bridging communications.
+Finally, it is important to remark that both the `services` and `topics` sections are not mandatory, meaning that an *Integration Service* instance can be launched only for publication/subscription bridging, or solely to perform service type communications.
 However, they are not exclusive, and can coexist under the same YAML configuration file.
 # Supported middlewares and protocols

-All of the currently protocols are integrated within the *Integration Service* by means of dedicated plugins or *System Handles*.
+All of the currently protocols are integrated within *Integration Service* by means of dedicated plugins or **System Handles**.

-The complete *System Handle* set for the *Integration Service* is currently composed of the following protocols:
+The complete *System Handles* set for the *Integration Service* is currently composed of the following protocols:

 * [Fast DDS System Handle](https://github.com/eProsima/FastDDS-SH)